cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 The two substantive decisions below were the ones with real alternatives.

-### 1. Base-ID matching with a `VersionChanged` bucket (vs. exact full-ID matching)
+### 1. Base-ID matching with a `PolicyVersionUpdate` bucket (vs. exact full-ID matching)

 **Decision:** Match controls on their **base ID** — the Control ID with the trailing `v<N>` suffix stripped.
 Same base ID + same version → direct comparison.
-Same base ID + different version → a dedicated `VersionChanged` bucket in which the before/after result comparison is reported but labeled *informational*, because the policy's meaning changed between runs.
-Base ID present in only one file → `New` / `PolicyRemoved`.
-The `PolicyRemoved` bucket (base ID present in the before file but absent from the after file) is named to align with the baselines' `removedpolicies.md`, which tracks policies removed from the SCBs.
+Same base ID + different version → a dedicated `PolicyVersionUpdate` bucket in which the before/after result comparison is reported but labeled *informational*, because the policy's meaning changed between runs.
+Base ID present in only one file → `NewPolicy` / `RemovedPolicy`.
+The `RemovedPolicy` bucket (base ID present in the before file but absent from the after file) is named to align with the baselines' `removedpolicies.md`, which tracks policies removed from the SCBs.

 **Alternative considered — exact full-ID matching:** treating `MS.AAD.1.1v1` and `MS.AAD.1.1v2` as unrelated IDs.
-Rejected because it would report every version-bumped policy as a simultaneous `PolicyRemoved` (`v1`) + `New` (`v2`), drowning the real signal in noise and losing the connection between the old and new form of the same policy.
-Base-ID matching preserves the connection while the `VersionChanged` bucket honestly signals that the comparison is not an authoritative pass→fail delta.
+Rejected because it would report every version-bumped policy as a simultaneous `RemovedPolicy` (`v1`) + `NewPolicy` (`v2`), drowning the real signal in noise and losing the connection between the old and new form of the same policy.
+Base-ID matching preserves the connection while the `PolicyVersionUpdate` bucket honestly signals that the comparison is not an authoritative pass→fail delta.

 The base-ID regex tolerates both `v1` and a hypothetical `v1.2` form, even though versions are currently expected to increment only by whole numbers.